 Continued availability of all existing antimicrobial classes and the development of new ones for veterinary use are essential to maintain the health and welfare of both companion and food animals.

-The medical and veterinary communities share concerns over the implications of the development of microbial resistance.
-To protect animal health responsible use of antimicrobials increases the risk of selection for resistant bacteria so we must ensure that our use of antimicrobials is responsible.
+Medical and veterinary communities share concerns over the implications of the development of microbial resistance.
+Each use of antimicrobials increases the risk of selection for resistant bacteria so we must ensure that our use of antimicrobials is responsible.